 When all 4 panels are creased then curve the panels into an open cone shape and clip panels together where they meet.
 If the panels are a little heavy use a small bungee cord to hold them together.

-To cook with the Copenhagen Grande Solar Cooker you must adjust the panels with the clips to get the maximum amount of sun on the center base piece or pan you are using to cook with.
+To cook with the "Beast" Copenhagen Solar Cooker you must adjust the panels with the clips to get the maximum amount of sun on the center base piece or pan you are using to cook with.

 The reflected focus is so good in this picture that the wood appears to be made of reflector material but it is plain wood.

 Step 8: The "Beast" Copenhagen Solar Cooker / Water Pasteurizer

 With this" Beast" Copenhagen Solar Cooker you can cook for a large group and pasteurize a lot of water.
 The base measures 12" (30.48cm) and will hold large cooking pots.
 The cost to make it is low.
 If made with foil it should cost about $8 to make.

 The materials list is:

 8 Sheets of 22" x 28" (55.88cm x 71cm) poster paper

 2 pieces of Birch plywood 12" x 12" (30.48 x 30.48)

 2 glue bottles